Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: introduction

-Despite these advances, a general and constructive principle for realizing ELs with arbitrary knot or link topology has remained elusive.
+Despite these advances, a general and constructive principle for realizing exceptional knots with arbitrary braiding topology has remained elusive.
 Existing approaches typically rely on model-specific designs, implicit fine-tuning, or specialized functional forms, thereby limiting access to only restricted families of knots or links~\cite{knot_2019PRB, lemn_2019SPP}.
-The fundamental challenge stems from the constrained nature of exceptional degeneracies: ELs emerge as the intersection of multiple real conditions in momentum space, and engineering these constraints to form a prescribed knotted curve is highly non-trivial.
+The fundamental challenge stems from the constrained nature of exceptional degeneracies: exceptional lines emerge as the intersection of two real conditions in momentum space, and engineering these constraints to form a prescribed knotted curve is highly non-trivial.
 Moreover, in most cases, knot topology is identified only a posteriori, without a direct correspondence between the desired knot structure and Hamiltonian construction.
 This hinders systematic exploration and controlled comparison across distinct knot types, leaving open the critical question of whether a universal non-Hermitian framework exists to encode, realize, and continuously transform any desired knot or link at the level of band degeneracies.

-In this work, we address these challenges by presenting a universal and constructive framework for realizing knotted and linked ELs in 3D non-Hermitian systems.
-Our approach is built on a minimal two-band non-Hermitian Hamiltonian, where exceptional degeneracies arise from the intersection of two real surfaces defined by the real and imaginary parts of the complex energy.
-By encoding knot and link information into a pair of scalar functions whose zero-level sets intersect nontrivially, we establish a direct correspondence between knot theory and non-Hermitian band degeneracies.
+In this work, we address these challenges by encoding knot/link information into a pair of scalar functions whose zero-level sets intersect nontrivially.
 A key conceptual advance is the integration of braid theory and semiholomorphic polynomials into non-Hermitian band construction.
 Leveraging Alexander's theorem~\cite{Alexander}, which states that every knot or link can be represented as the closure of a braid, we develop a systematic pipeline: starting from a braid word, we construct a trigonometric braid, promote it to a braid polynomial, and ultimately derive a semiholomorphic polynomial whose nodal set on the three-sphere realizes the target knot or link.
-By embedding this construction into Bloch momentum space via a suitable mapping from the Brillouin zone to complex coordinates, we obtain tight-binding lattice models that host ELs with the prescribed knot or link topology.
+By embedding this construction into Bloch momentum space via a suitable mapping from the Brillouin zone to complex coordinates, we obtain tight-binding lattice models that prescribed exceptional knot/link.